Rhylionn/dotfiles/README.md

 ## Default installed applications

-By default, the script will install: Brave Browser and Vscode.
-Discord, Telegram and Bitwarden desktop are also installed through flatpak.
+By default, the script will install: *Brave Browser* and *Vscode*. *Discord*, *Telegram* and *Bitwarden desktop* are also installed through flatpak.

 ## Terminal and appearance

-The terminal runs under zsh with Oh My Zsh and powerlevel10k for styling.
+The terminal runs under *zsh* with *Oh My Zsh* and *powerlevel10k* for styling.
 It also contains the following plugins:

 | Plugin | Description |
 | --- | --- |